Hero Image

 • Faculty are experienced as both engineers and educators

-• The Manufacturing engineering program has significant involvement with local and regional industries in support of the classroom curriculum
+• The Engineering program has significant involvement with local and regional industries in support of the classroom curriculum

 Curriculum & Admission